pretix/pretix-docs/docs/guides/public-profile.md

 ## Further Information

-What other media do we have on the topic?
+What other media do we have on the subject?
 Youtube videos, PDF handouts, vendor documentation (for plugins etc.) etc.?
 Link it here and explain what it does

 ## See Also

-Link to other relevant topics, for example, in the case of Payment Providers, link to the articles on payment settings and plugins.
+Link to other relevant guides, for example, in the case of Payment Providers, link to the articles on payment settings and plugins.
 Do not link to pages already linked underneath the title heading, prerequisites, or further information.